G0vermind/vereda-verify-soroban/README.md

 ## 📖 About the Project

-**Vereda.Verify** is an on-chain audit system for the [Florestas.Social](https://github.com/G0vermind/social-forests-protocol) protocol.
-It tracks African Mahogany lots throughout the entire production chain — from the nursery to the sawmill — anchoring cryptographic data on the Stellar network in an immutable and publicly verifiable way.
+**Vereda.Verify** is a professional-grade Real World Asset (RWA) audit dashboard and Supply Chain Tracker for the [Florestas.Social](https://florestas.social) protocol.
+It tracks African Mahogany (*Khaya senegalensis*) lots throughout the entire production chain — from the nursery to the sawmill — anchoring cryptographic data payloads to the Stellar network in an immutable and publicly verifiable way.

 > **Why African Mahogany?**
 > As an exotic species in Brazil, *Khaya senegalensis* **does not require the federal DOF (Forest Origin Document)**.
-Legality is proven via Transport NF-e (Invoice) + State Operating License (SEMACE-CE) — making the system lighter and better suited for on-chain traceability.
+Legality is proven via Transport NF-e (Invoice) + State Operating License (SEMACE-CE) — making the system lighter and highly suitable for on-chain traceability using Smart Contracts.

 ---